loyalkenneth/Git-hub-repo/README.md

 # Git-hub-repo
-This is a Git-hub repository
+This is a Git-hub repository course for beginners